Cigarette addiction: It's not just the nicotine...

 If you've read about me elsewhere on this site, you know I'm a psychologist and an ex-smoker.
 You may also know that I have developed my own step-by-step program to quit, based on the principles I've described above.
 That program, called The Complete Quit System is for sale on a different web site, but even if you're not interested in buying the program, you may be interested in the free mini-course to quit smoking that I send out from that site.
 The mini-course provides more information about some of the issues I've outlined above, and of course the complete program uses these psychological insights to deliver a step-by-step method for quitting.

-If you think the psychological factors I've described may apply to you, I invite you to sign up for the series of Tips.
-They're free, and my readers tell me that the information is very useful.
-Of course, I am hoping that a few people will also be interested in purchasing the full program, so the Tips include a discount code available only to Tips subscribers.
-But don't worry, I won't be mad if you just get the free tips and don't buy the program! ;)
+If you think the psychological factors I've described may apply to you, I invite you to sign up for the minicourse, which is delivered by email.
+It is completely free, and my readers tell me that the information is very useful.
+For those of you who feel that the full program might be what you need, the minicourse also includes instructons for using a discount code available only to minicourse subscribers.

 The Quit Smoking Mini-Course includes a series of 7 Action Steps to help you get ready to quit, and the psychological information in them may be just what you need to really quit for good this time - and did I mention it's free?